TomSumner28/merchant-data/README.md

 Ask TRC will only reference merchants, publishers and contract clauses that actually exist in Supabase (or on the official contract page).
 If a requested item is missing, the reply will state that the information isn’t in our records rather than guessing.

-## Testing Page

-Visit `/testing` to see the exact data loaded from Supabase and passed to GPT.
-The page lists **all** Merchants, **all** Publishers and every knowledge base entry in your project.
-Use this page to verify that GPT has access to the full dataset.
-If you have thousands of rows consider adding pagination or filtering when browsing this page.